1989chenguo/CloudComputingLabs/Lab2/README.md

 The server will be in either non-proxy mode or proxy mode (we have introduced the proxy in background section `2.3`).
 It does not do both things at the same time.

-In order to better test and score, we have made **some functional requirements** for your submitted works.
+For better testing and scoring, we have made **some functional requirements** for your submitted works.

 **ATTENTION**: Lab 2 is a pre-lab of Lab 4.
 If you plan to complete Lab 4, please complete **the advanced version** of Lab 2.